ds0-au/urlcatmaker/README.md

 8. Filter out based on "Policy Action" if you are planning on whitelist/blacklist methodology.
 9. Save *.csv
 10. Install 'requirements.txt'
-11. Run the script & GLHF
+11. Run the script, enter the location of the *.csv & GLHF